SAP-samples/sme-partner-reference-application/Tutorials/05-ByD-Event-Integration.md

-## Event-based Integration via SAP Event Mesh
+# Event-based Integration with SAP Business ByDesign

-In this chapter we enhance the BTP application by event-based integration capabilties for two use cases:
+In this chapter we enhance the BTP application by event-based integration capabilties ustilizing the *SAP Event Mesh* for two use cases:

 1. The BTP application shall emit event notifications similar to SAP ERP systems.